Modify legend item properties

-If you want to work with the text of all legend items at once, you can either select them all or work at the legend level.
-When changes are made at the legend level, they are pushed down to all applicable legend items.
+To work with the text of all legend items at once, you can either select them all or work at the legend level.
+When you make changes at the legend level, they are made to all applicable legend items.
 To learn more, see Work with a legend.

-You can work with individual pieces of a legend item or all its text at once.
-The following example walks you through changing the font of all text in a legend item and italicizing only the descriptions.
+You can work with individual pieces of a legend item or all of its text at once.
+Follow the steps below to change the font of all text in a legend item and italicize only the descriptions.

 - Choose one or more legend items in the Contents pane.